KiraResari/ceal-chronicler/Protocol.md

 * (-) Refactoring sometimes does not correctly adjust code in other modules
 * (-) Auto import is unreliable, sometimes offers only garbage, and overall I end up having to manually write/copy imports a lot
 * (-) Syntax highlighting takes several seconds to update on a change, and so does auto-complete
-* (-) Regularly displays errors where there are none
+* (-) Regularly displays errors where there are none (or the other way around)
   * That is, the IDE claims that references can't be resolved and half the lines are red, but at runtime everything works fine
   * And then, auto-complete and auto-import naturally no longer works
+  * Also, at times it does not display errors that are clearly there, leaving you to guess what went wrong when the app inevitably crashes on compile
 * (-) Sometimes does not offer certain options like "New > Package" in some projects, forcing you to add folders manually if it auto-collapsed a chain of folders - like "models.main_view" - and you can't add a folder below "models" in the IDE anymore
 * (-) Asks every day if you want to add new files to git, even if you check "Don't ask again"